ebzzry/ebzzry.github.io/src/en/lisp-projects.md

 [Marie](https://github.com/vedainc/marie), on the other hand, is the library that does the shenanigans of creating the project.
 We also need [Clingon](https://github.com/dnaeon/clingon) to help us with command line parsing.
-To fetch them, run:
+To fetch them, run the following:

 ```sh
 mkdir ~/common-lisp